Implementation and representation of qudit multi-controlled unitaries and hypergraph states by N-body angular momentum couplings: Angular momentum representation of gates and states

-Conjugation by the local DFT on the target qutrit gives us the gates $|1\rangle-CX$, $|1\rangle-CX^2$ and $CCX$.
-Moreover, we have that $CCZ^2=R_x(\pi)[CCZ]R_x(-\pi)$ and $CCX^2=R_x(\pi)[CCX]R_x(-\pi)$.
+Conjugation by the local DFT on the target qutrit gives us the gates $|1\rangle\text{-}CX$, $|2\rangle\text{-}CX^2$ and $CCX$.
+Moreover, we have that $CCZ^2=R^c_x(\pi)[CCZ]R^c_x(-\pi)$ and $CCX^2=R^c_x(\pi)[CCX]R^c_x(-\pi)$.
 Furthermore, from the controlled Pauli gates we can implement controlled Clifford gates by going up in the Clifford hierarchy, e.g., by conjugating a given controlled Pauli gate with a suitable non-Clifford unitary such as the $T$ gate.
-In \cite{qutritgates1} one finds various decompositions of Clifford+T gates in terms of of lower-order gates, with possible additions of ancillas.
+In \cite{qutritgates1} one finds various decompositions of qutrit multi-controlled Clifford+T gates using lower-order gates, with possible additions of ancillas.
+More generally, one can employ the techniques of \cite{quditgates} for the construction of multi-controlled qudit gates.